SKindij/JavaScript-Reference-Guide/function-section/README.md

 # about Functions

-A function is a block of various commands that serves to organize and structure the program code.
+&emsp;A function is a block of various commands that serves to organize and structure the program code.
 * function declaration
   + named: ``function namedFunc(arguments) { do something }``
   + anonymous: ``function(arguments) { do something }``
 * function expression
   + ``const namedFunc = function(argument) { code to be executed }``

-Technically, a function is a JavaScript object that has an internal ``Call()`` method that adds the ability to call the function.
+&emsp;Technically, a function is a JavaScript object that has an internal ``Call()`` method that adds the ability to call the function.
 The ``return`` statement is used to pass a value from the function body to external code.

 ## Conversion to arrow function